zhselchau1998/scheduler/README.md

 #### Files Included:
 **README.d**:

-    A README file describing the program and detailing it.
+    A README file describing the program and detailing its files.

 **xbd.cpp**: